eyre-rs/eyre/README.md

 error handling type for easy idiomatic error handling and reporting in Rust applications.

-This crate is a fork of `anyhow` by @dtolnay.
-By default this crate does not add any new features that `anyhow` doesn't already support.
-If you're not already familiar with `anyhow` and you're just looking for a catch all error type you should probably just stick with `anyhow`.
+This crate is a fork of [`anyhow`] by @dtolnay.
+By default this crate does not add any new features that anyhow doesn't already support.
+If you're not already familiar with anyhow and you're just looking for a catch all error type you should probably just stick with anyhow.
 The magic of this crate is when you need to add extra information to anyhow beyond what you can insert into the error chain.
 For an example of a customized version of eyre check out [`jane-eyre`](https://github.com/yaahc/jane-eyre).